BaderQandeel/Firebase-push-notifcations-with-MySQL/README.md

 ### Features
 - Using firebase cloud messaging  .
 - Send to Single device or brodcast to all devices .
+- Support Android O notifcations.
+- Using Glide to load images.
 - Using volley .
 - Using notifcation small , big (with image) .
 - SharedPrefrences .